-Many of the notebook functions can be accessed through quick and
+Many of the notebook functions can be accessed through convenient

-convenient keyboard shortcuts.
-These are available when a notebook is
+keyboard shortcuts.
+These are available when a notebook is loaded

-loaded and/or edited (see below).
-Most shortcuts are invoked by
+and/or edited (see below).
+Most shortcuts are invoked by pressing the

-command mode of the notebook, followed by one or two additional
+mode of the notebook, followed by one or two additional keys, which

-keys, which are pressed simultaneously or in sequence (releasing the
+are pressed simultaneously or in sequence (releasing the previous key

-previous key before pressing the next one), depending on the function
+before pressing the next one), depending on the function you wish to

 You cannot access